hooroo/query_ar/README.md

 end
 ```

-You can also find single records.
-Includes will still be taken into consideration:
+You can also find single records:

 ```ruby
 def index